RabiiAlaouiLamharzi/HotelManagementSystem/README.md

 **Error Checking:**

 This program checks all inputs provided by the user.
-If the inputs do not match what is expected, an error message is displayed and the user is prompted to re-enter a valid input (thanks to while loops)
+If the inputs do not match what is expected, an error message is displayed and the user is prompted to re-enter a valid input (thanks to while loops).

 *Example:*